 Robert Smithson, Spiral Jetty, 1970.
 16mm film on video, sound.
 Photo by Sahir Ugur Eren.
 Courtesy the artist and Istanbul Biennial

-Despite the quality of work on show, for many the exhibition at the Istanbul Modern (and The Channel in particular) fell flat; a contrast to the spectacular installations at Büyükada Island where excellent works by artists such as Susan Philipsz and William Kentridge feel like markers on what is essentially a pilgrimage to the house Leon Trotsky lived in during a period of exile in the 1930s.
+But despite the quality of work on show, the exhibition at the Istanbul Modern (and The Channel in particular) fell flat for many spectators.
+A contrast to the spectacular installations at Büyükada Island where excellent works by artists such as Susan Philipsz and William Kentridge feel like markers on what is essentially a pilgrimage to the house Leon Trotsky lived in during a period of exile in the 1930s.
 Here, visitors are treated to Adrián Villar Rojas’ The Most Beautiful of All Mothers (2015): life-sized animals made from what looks like the brightest, whitest porcelain, all bearing animal appendages made from more organic materials (burlap sacks and woven fabrics) and installed on the water front.

 Reaching Villar Rojas’ works felt like a reward of some sort—a kind of 'see where your toils will lead you?' moment that left some in a state of childlike awe (this writer included), but riled others.
 One Istanbulite I encountered on my journey noted a marked disconnect between the works on show on Büyükada and Christov-Bakargiev’s insistence that the biennial is for the people of Istanbul.
 Certainly it was noted that the beautiful installation in the 19th century Rizzo Palace by Ed Atkins, Hisser (2015)—a two-channel video installation—felt more geared to an international crowd, there being no Turkish subtitles provided to its English soundtrack.
-(Perhaps then the work might have been more relevant, given that it tells the story of a man’s final moments before his house fell into a sinkhole as he slept in a dilapidated building.)
+Perhaps then the work might have been more relevant, given that it tells the story of a man’s final moments before his house fell into a sinkhole as he slept in a dilapidated building.

 Adrián Villar Rojas, The Most Beautiful of All Mothers, 2015.
 Site-specific installation.
 Organic and inorganic materials.
 Photo by Sahir Ugur Eren.
 Courtesy the artist and Istanbul Biennial

 But despite all this, there is something to be said about an Istanbul Biennial that has awoken (most of) this city’s spectres at once.
 Take the acknowledgement of the Armenian genocide on the year of its centenary—what you might say lies at the heart of this exhibition.
-(In this frame, you might say all other works and locations act as buffers around which such a heart might be protected.)
-A large number of Armenian artists and projects are presented, many in Armenian venues.
+(In this frame, it could be surmised that all other works and locations act as buffers around which such a heart might be protected.)
+A large number of Armenian artists and projects are presented, some in Armenian venues.
 One location included in the guide actually declined to participate in the exhibition: the Palace of St. Eugène, originally built as an orphanage in 1868 and which later became the atelier of the Armenian plasterer Garabet Cezayirliyan.
-The building is now home to an archive of art nouveau models by Cezayirliyan’s former apprentice, Kemal Cimbiz, many of which are being shown alongside casts by Cezayirliyan and new moulds by Iraqi-American artist Michael Rakowitz as part of his work, The Flesh Is Yours, The Bones Are Ours (2015), at the Greek School.
+The building is now home to an archive of art nouveau models by Cezayirliyan’s former apprentice, Kemal Cimbiz, many of which are being shown alongside casts by Cezayirliyan and new moulds by Michael Rakowitz as part of his work, The Flesh Is Yours, The Bones Are Ours (2015), at the Greek School.
 The title of the work references a customary Turkish saying reflecting the master-student relationship, although for Rakowitz the expression cuts deeper—many of Istanbul's buildings were created by Armenian architects and craftsmen, after all.